 - 7A: Cut (2) 2x4s to the desired length of your hearth.
 For me, I just cut it the same length as the fireplace, but I know some people like to have bigger hearths so you can make it even longer if you would like.

 - 7B: I wanted the hearth to be 10 inches high and 9 inches wide.
-So I cut (8) 2x4s to 7.5 inches once again accounting for the 1.5 inches think 2×4 it would be attached to.
+So I cut (8) 2x4s to 7.5 inches once again accounting for the 1.5 inches thick 2×4 they would be attached to.
 Then I cut (4) 2x4s into 7-inch pieces.
 I forgot to take more pictures during this process so helpfully this picture helps you visualize what you need to do.

 Step 9: Once the paint has dried it is now time to hang that shiplap.
-I used 2 inch brand nails and a brad nailer to hang the shiplap.
+I used 2-inch brand nails and a brad nailer to hang the shiplap.
 I would not recommend doing it any other way.
-The brad nails make it quick and leaves small holes.
+The brad nails make it quick and leaves very small holes.
 Try your best to nail in the groove so you have fewer holes to fill later on.

 Step 10: Use spackle to fill in any visible holes.
 I like to use this spackle because it dries super fast and is easy to sand.
 After that dries give it a lite sand